AeroSenseSw/AeroSenseAssure/sdk_doc/en/sdk_doc_en.md

 ### (1) Clone this project
 ### (2) Implement the command function handler sent by the radar defined in FunctionEnum, annotate it with @Service and inject it into the spring container to process the corresponding business logic.
 (Several handler implementations have been given in this sample project.
-Under the com.timevary.radar.tcp.service.fromRadar package, The related alarm logic needs to be implemented by yourself.)
+Under the com.aerosense.radar.tcp.service.fromRadar package, The related alarm logic needs to be implemented by yourself.)
 ### (3) See the [README.md](../../README.md) doc then run application.